 Middle School FAQ

-What is a is a Good/Great Books style humanities program?
+What is a Good/Great Books style humanities program?

 Does my Middle School student need their own books?

 Yes, especially the literature books, and a student planner.
 Students may be asked to take notes in their books or highlight a variety of passages.
 They need their own copies of books so they can do these things.

 Does my student need to take additional literature, history, and writing courses?